iPad 6 Wi-Fi Microphone Assembly Replacement

 Step 19

-- Keep that pick in the bottom-left corner while you gear up for the next step.
-You've got this!
+- Keep that pick in place at the bottom-left corner before moving forward to the next step.

 Step 20

-- Gently slide a fresh opening pick into the gap you just made along the bottom edge of the iPad.
+- Gently pop a new opening pick into the tiny gap you just made along the bottom edge of your iPad.

-- Leave the pick resting to the left side of the home button before moving on to the next step.
+- Pause with the pick resting to the left of the home button before moving on to the next step.

 Step 21

-- Pop an opening pick into the gap you just made.
+- Pop that opening pick into the gap you just made.

-- Gently slide the pick under the home button and glide it toward the bottom-right corner, keeping just the tip tucked between the digitizer and the frame.
+- Gently slide the pick under the home button, aiming for the bottom-right corner, and make sure only the tip stays between the digitizer and the frame.

 Step 22

-- Slide the pick back in and gently nudge it toward the home button to fully loosen that bottom adhesive.
+- Slip the pick back in and glide it towards the home button to fully detach the bottom adhesive.

 Step 23